Valdes-Tresanco-MS/gmx_MMPBSA/docs/input_file.md

             === "Wrong notation"
                 `qm_residues="A/5-6B,6D-7` Will end in error.

+`com_qmmask` (Default = '')
+:   Amber mask specifying the quantum atoms in the complex.
+If defined, residues selected with `qm_residues` variable are ignored.
+When using user defined masks, `com_qmmask`, `rec_qmmask`, and `lig_qmmask` must be defined.

+    !!! danger
+        When using user defined masks, automatic assigment of `qmcharge_com` is overrided and default or user defined `qmcharge_com` is used.

+`rec_qmmask` (Default = '')
+:   Amber mask specifying the quantum atoms in the receptor.
+When using user defined masks, `com_qmmask`, `rec_qmmask`, and `lig_qmmask` must be defined.

+    !!! danger
+        When using user defined masks, automatic assigment of `qmcharge_rec` is overrided and default or user defined `qmcharge_rec` is used.

-`exclude_backbone` (Default = 0)
+`lig_qmmask` (Default = '')
-:   Exclude backbone atoms from residues selected to treat with QM.

-    * 0: Consider backbone atoms in residues selected to treat with QM
-    * 1: Do not consider backbone atoms in residues selected to treat with QM
+:   Amber mask specifying the quantum atoms in the receptor.
+When using user defined masks, `com_qmmask`, `rec_qmmask`, and `lig_qmmask` must be defined.

+    !!! danger
+        When using user defined masks, automatic assigment of `qmcharge_lig` is overrided and default or user defined `qmcharge_lig` is used.

 `qmcharge_com` (Default = 0)
-:   The charge of the quantum section for the complex.

-    _Deprecated in v1.5.0: Now, `qmcharge_com` is assigned automatically based on the selection_
+:   The charge of the quantum section for the complex. `qmcharge_com` is automatically assigned based on the selection `qm_residues`.
+When using user defined masks, automatic assigment of `qmcharge_com` is overrided and default or user defined `qmcharge_com` is used.

+`qmcharge_rec` (Default = 0)
+:   The charge of the quantum section for the receptor. `qmcharge_rec` is automatically assigned based on the selection `qm_residues`.
+When using user defined masks, automatic assigment of `qmcharge_rec` is overrided and default or user defined `qmcharge_rec` is used.

 `qmcharge_lig` (Default = 0)
-:   The charge of the quantum section of the ligand.

-    _Deprecated in v1.5.0: Now, `qmcharge_lig` is assigned automatically based on the selection_

-`qmcharge_rec` (Default = 0)
-:   The charge of the quantum section for the receptor.

-    _Deprecated in v1.5.0: Now, `qmcharge_rec` is assigned automatically based on the selection_
+:   The charge of the quantum section for the ligand. `qmcharge_lig` is automatically assigned based on the selection `qm_residues`.
+When using user defined masks, automatic assigment of `qmcharge_lig` is overrided and default or user defined `qmcharge_lig` is used.

 `qmcut` (Default = 9999.0)
 :   The cutoff for the qm/mm charge interactions.